kayjan/bigtree/docs/home/convention.md

 As much as possible, this project follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 During pre-commit checks, this project checks and formats code using `black`, `flake8`, `isort`, and `mypy`.

+Some general rules to follow:

+- For **type hints**
+  - Keep input types generic and output types specific.
+From more general to less general:
+    - Iterable > Collection > Sequence > List/Set/Tuple
+    - Mapping > MutableMapping > Dictionary
+  - Use immutable defaults
+  - Use `Optional` type if the input is nullable
+- For **docstrings**
+  - Do not mention the type as it is implied from the type hint

 ## Testing

 For testing, this project uses `pytest` and `coverage` package for testing of codes,